Strongly exponential symmetric spaces: Midpoints and exponential spaces

 \item Every eigenvalue of $y\mapsto[y,x,x]$ for $x\in \m/\n$ is also an eigenvalue of $Y\mapsto[Y,X,X]$ for some $X\in \m$, so $M/N$ is locally exponential.
 On the other hand, it is clear that $M/N$ is simply connected if and only if $N$ is connected. \qedhere \end{enumerate} \end{proof}

 We conclude this section by giving a characterization of the exponentiality of solvable symmetric spaces in terms of \ref{ex:2dim-solvable-non-exponential}.
-To this end, we first adapt the notions of Jordan-H\"older series and roots to modules of (solvable) Lie triple systems.
+To this end, we first adapt the notions of Jordan--H\"older series and roots to modules of (solvable) Lie triple systems.

-If $\m$ is a Lie triple system, a \emph{$\m$-module} is a vector space $V$ together with a structure of Lie triple system on $\m\oplus V$ such that $\m$ is a subsystem and $V$ is an abelian ideal (an ideal is abelian if the triple bracket is zero whenever two of its arguments are in that ideal).
-A $\m$-module is \emph{simple} if it has no non-trivial ideal.
+If $\m$ is a Lie triple system, an \emph{$\m$-module} is a vector space $V$ together with a structure of Lie triple system on $\m\oplus V$ such that $\m$ is a subsystem and $V$ is an abelian ideal (an ideal is abelian if the triple bracket is zero whenever two of its arguments are in that ideal).
+An $\m$-module is \emph{simple} if it has no non-zero proper submodule.